 The internet now offers a world of opportunity to play bridge at home, whether with your usual partner on a night when you can't play at your club, with someone new, or on your own to improve your game.

-Below is information on some of the options which are available.
-This is by no means exhaustive, but gives you some ideas to get you started.
+Below is information on some of the options which are available, in particular those with which the EBU or EBED has a connection.
+This is by no means an exhaustive list of all options available, and is intended just to give some information to get you started.

 Play in EBU competitions

 You can play in EBU competitions on Funbridge.